harness/terraform-provider-harness/docs/data-sources/platform_connector_awscc.md

 - `account_id` (String) The AWS account id.
 - `cross_account_access` (List of Object) Harness uses the secure cross-account role to access your AWS account.
 The role includes a restricted policy to access the cost and usage reports and resources for the sole purpose of cost analysis and cost optimization. (see [below for nested schema](#nestedatt--cross_account_access))
 - `description` (String) Description of the resource.
 - `features_enabled` (Set of String) The features enabled for the connector.
-Valid values are BILLING, OPTIMIZATION, VISIBILITY.
+Valid values are BILLING, OPTIMIZATION, VISIBILITY, GOVERNANCE.
 - `id` (String) The ID of this resource.
 - `report_name` (String) The cost and usage report name.
 Provided in the delivery options when the template is opened in the AWS console.
 - `s3_bucket` (String) The name of s3 bucket.